mattduck/org-toggl-py/README.md

 # org-toggl-py

-Create [Toggl time tracking](https://www.toggl.com) entries from Emacs org-mode CLOCK entries.
+Create [Toggl time tracking](https://www.toggl.com) entries from Emacs org-mode CLOCK entries, by assigning `TOGGL_PID` and `TOGGL_TID` properties to your org headings.

-I've implemented this (mostly) in Python because it's easy to develop / run as a cron job.
-You first export the full results of org-elements-parse-buffer from Emacs as a JSON file, then use the Python script to send the relevant data from the JSON file to the Toggl API.
+See below for how to use the `org-toggl.sh` script.
+The command runs Emacs from the CLI and exports your org data as a JSON file to "$original_path.org.json".
+It then processes the JSON in Python and uploads the relevant data to the Toggl API.
+I've implemented like this beacuse it's easy to develop and script / run as a cron job.

-# Usage
+## Usage

-- The main command is `python org-toggl.py <path_to_config>`.
-The configuration file is a required argument.
+- The main command is `org_toggl.sh <config_path> <org_file_path> [<extra_emacs_files_to_load> ...]`.

+  - `config_path`: Path to an org-toggl configuration file, described below.

+  - `org_file_path`: The org file to be processed for Toggl entries.

+  - `extra_emacs_files_to_load`: Before exporting the org file, optionally load these files in Emacs, in the given order.
+You can use this to eg. load some custom org-mode setup so your files are exported with the correct keywords.

+- You can also load `org-export-json.el`, which provides an `org-export-json` function to export the current org file, and then call `org-toggl.py
+  <config_file> <org_json_file>` manually.

 - Toggl takes priority over org-mode: a CLOCK entry is not pushed to Toggl if there is already a Toggl entry that *starts* within the CLOCK time period.